|

 I am speaking here of elders, those who care for those in the local

-preferred people to be single in order to devote their time more to Jesus
+would have preferred people to be single in order to devote their time

-this in 1 Cor.
-7, but I think his words here gives an acceptation to what
+He says this in 1 Cor.
+7, but I think his words here give an

 In

-the Old Testament the synagogue was the centre of Jewish culture.
+the Old Testament the tabernacle and the temple were the centre of Jewish

 The same is meant to be true of the church.